 Today’s younger generation is far too dependent on technology.
 That’s not necessarily a bad thing since technology is inevitably the foundation of modern society.
 However, it is important to teach children from an early age to enjoy spending time outdoors, preferably in a productive manner.
 And what better way is there to do this than involving them in gardening activities from an early age.
 We guarantee that they will have a blast, since children love to play in the dirt.
 Moreover, if you want to get involved in your child’s education, you might want to get together with your child’s teacher’s and discuss the possibility of starting a school garden.
 This is a great way for children to see how various disciplines interconnect in real life.
-However, if you are looking for ways in which you can involve your child or grandchild in your own garden activities, you will find the following lines to be very interesting.Gardening With Children Picture
+However, if you are looking for ways in which you can involve your child or grandchild in your own garden activities, you will find the following lines to be very interesting.[Not a valid template]

 The great thing about gardening with children is that you might convince them to eat some vegetables that they would otherwise not even dare to touch.
 For example, you can start with sugar snap peas, which grow very fast and which the children can eat right off the vines.
 It is one thing when you ask children to eat the green things from the plate, and it is a whole other thing when you ask them to try to taste the veggies that they grew by themselves.
 Kids will also enjoy growing (and maybe even eating) broccoli since they will be surprised to see how big it actually goes, compared to the florets that they constantly refuse to eat.
 Other plants which are easy to grow, thus perfect for a children’s garden are carrots, chives and potatoes.